FULL Conference Programme

 Speakers:

-Olexandr Kilievych, National Academy of Public Administration, Office of the President of Ukraine, Kyiv, Ukraine
+Olexandr Kilievych, National Academy of Public Administration under the President of Ukraine, Kyiv, Ukraine

 Topic: Policy study and policy analysis: Institutionalization of in the CEE countries